 The most important element of your event is that it aligns with your mission, provides value to attendees, and takes into consideration the interests and needs of your constituents.

-For more ideas on how you can fundraise more effectively through digital channels, check out the resource below.
+For more ideas on how you can fundraise more effectively, sign up for our monthly newsletter!

 Join the discussion in our Slack channel on connected fundraising